triamcinolone - neomycin - nystatin - gramicidin compound

 What form(s) does this medication come in?

-Each g contains triamcinolone acetonide 1 mg, neomycin base (as sulfate) 2.5 mg, gramicidin 0.25 mg, and nystatin 100,000 units.
-It is formulated in a perfumed aqueous vanishing cream base which permits its use even in most intertriginous areas.
+Each gram of smooth, light yellow cream contains triamcinolone acetonide 1 mg, neomycin base (as sulfate) 2.5 mg, gramicidin 0.25 mg, and nystatin 100,000 units.
 Nonmedicinal ingredients: cetomacrogol emulsifying wax, citric acid, ethyl alcohol, liquid paraffin, methylparaben, perfume, propylparaben, propylene glycol, purified water, sodium phosphate dibasic, and white petrolatum.

-Each g contains triamcinolone acetonide 1 mg, neomycin base (as sulfate) 2.5 mg, gramicidin 0.25 mg, and nystatin 100,000 units.
-It is formulated in a protective emollient ointment base of mineral oil and white petrolatum.
+Each gram of smooth, yellow ointment contains triamcinolone acetonide 1 mg, neomycin base (as sulfate) 2.5 mg, gramicidin 0.25 mg, and nystatin 100,000 units.

 Who should NOT take this medication?